 PRO TIP: Order a dessert to go.
 I recommend a soft snickerdoodle cookie.

-The café is student hangout between classes, so expect college-aged patrons to chat amongst themselves and play billiards.
-If you’re hoping to use a laptop to concentrate on work or read a book, I recommend using the overflow lounge space in the next room.
+The café is a student hangout between classes, so expect college-aged patrons to chat amongst themselves and play billiards.
+If you’re hoping to use a laptop to focus on work or read a book, I recommend the overflow lounge in the next room.

 I recommend sticking with the Mexican cuisine theme by adding a Dirty Horchata with espresso drink to the Two Tamale Meal.
 Who knows, you may spot a vibrant piece of pottery to purchase before you leave.